-Command Purpose p 1 Verify that the RCP server is properly configured by referring to the "Preparing to Download or Upload an Image File By Using RCP" section on page B-28. p 2 Log into the switch through the console port or a Telnet session. p 3 configure terminal Enter global configuration mode.
-This step is required only if you override the default remote username (see Steps 4 and 5). p 4 ip rcmd remote-username username (Optional) Specify the remote username. p 5 end Return to privileged EXEC mode. p 6 archive upload-sw rcp:[[[//[username@]location]/directory]/image-na me.tar] Upload the currently running switch image to the RCP server.
+Command Purpose tep 1 Verify that the RCP server is properly configured by referring to the "Preparing to Download or Upload an Image File By Using RCP" section on page B-28. tep 2 Log into the switch through the console port or a Telnet session. tep 3 configure terminal Enter global configuration mode.
+This step is required only if you override the default remote username (see Steps 4 and 5). tep 4 ip rcmd remote-username username (Optional) Specify the remote username. tep 5 end Return to privileged EXEC mode. tep 6 archive upload-sw rcp:[[[//[username@]location]/directory]/image- name.tar] Upload the currently running switch image to the RCP server.
 For llusername, specify the username; for the RCP copy request to execute, an account must be defined on the network server for the remote username.
 For more information, see the "Preparing to Download or Upload an Image File By Using RCP" section on page B-28.
 For @location, specify the IP address of the RCP server.
-For /directory]/image-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
+For ldirectory]/image-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
 Directory and image names are case sensitive.
 The image-name.tar is the name of software image to be stored on the server.

-The archive upload-sw privileged EXEC command builds an image file on the server by uploading these files in order: info, the Cisco IOS image, the HTML files, and info.ver.
+The archive upload-sw privileged EXEC command builds an image file on the server by uploading the info file and the Cisco IOS image file.
 After these files are uploaded, the upload algorithm creates the tar file format.